 - Cool “Ho’oilo” season is typical the rest of the year.

 Hawaii Temperatures – What to Expect by Month

 It is generally moderately warm and comfortable in Hawaii year-around, although from October through May (our winter), expect nighttime temperatures in the 50’s and 60’s and days drop into the 70’s.
 Our coolest temperatures are found from February through April.

 At the water, you’ll find only two seasons in Hawaii.
 But as you go up or inland, there’s more variability and you can even see trees dropping their leaves.

 We usually get major winter storms from November to December and from March to April.
 And from November through April, expect at least one month of rain.
 That comes out to precipitation 15 percent of the time during those six months.
 When these winter rains occur, they often impact the entire island chain.
 Intense winter rainfall can also result in runoff that makes the ocean briefly not safe for swimming.

 Hawaii Trade Winds

 The majority of the time, cooling trade winds are driven from the north and east as they cross the higher elevations of the state.
 As a result of these temperature and humidity moderating trades, the south and west sides are left warmer and dryer while most of the rain at these times is found in the mountains and valleys.

-During trade wind conditions, if it usually possible to escape rain by heading to nearby drier areas.
+During trade wind conditions, it is usually possible to escape rain by heading to nearby drier areas.
 Also keep in mind that if it’s raining where you are, another part of the island may be sunny and dry.

-The tradewinds stop or the winds blow from the south less than 20 percent of the time.
+The trade winds stop or the winds blow from the south about 20 percent of the time.
 South or Kona winds in winter often lead to cold and wet conditions.
 In summer, they lead to higher humidity.